SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"
-    title="Line chart showing the compressions speed as a function of the compression ratio using multiple compression algos on a t4g.large server at AWS." src="/assets/images/blog/benchmarks-compression.webp"/>
+    title="The compressions speed as a function of the compression ratio using multiple compression algos on a t4g.large" alt="Line chart showing the compressions speed as a function of the compression ratio using multiple compression algos on a t4g.large server at AWS." src="/assets/images/blog/benchmarks-compression.webp"/>
   <p>The compressions speed as a function of the compression ratio using multiple compression algos on a <code>t4g.large</code> server at AWS<br />(data collected an visualized by Spare Cores)</p>
 </div>